khalibartan/khalibartan.github.io/_posts/2016-08-05-Introduction-to-Markov-Chains.md

 # Continuous State-Space Markov Chains

 A Markov chain can also have continuous state space that exist in real numbers $$x \in R^N$$.
 In this we cannot represent transition operator as a matrix
-, but is instead represented as a continuous function on the real numbers.
+, but instead we represent it as a continuous function on the real numbers.
 Like Finite state-space Markov chains continuous state-space Markov chains also have a warm-up period and a stationary distribution but here stationary distribution is also over continuous set of variables.

 Lets look at example on how to use a continuous state space Markov chain to sample from continuous distribution.
 Here our transition operator will be normal distribution with mean as half of the distance between zero and previous state and variance as 7.
 We will throw away certain amount of samples generated in start as they are in warm-up period.
 Also we can run multiple chains simultaneously to draw samples more densely.